 11 DESCRIPTION Bupropion hydrochloride, an antidepressant of the aminoketone class, is chemically unrelated to tricyclic, tetracyclic, selective serotonin re-uptake inhibitor, or other known antidepressant agents.
 Its structure closely resembles that of diethylpropion; it is related to phenylethylamines.
-It is designated as (±)-1(3-chrophenyl)-2-(11,1-dimethyluthylamino)-1-propanone hydrochloride.
-The molecular weight is 276.2.
-The molecular formula is C13H16CINO•HCI.
-Bupropion hydrochloride powder is white, soluble in 0.1N HCI, alcohol 96% and in water.
-It has a bitter taste and produces the sensation of local anesthesia on the oral nuccosa.
-The structural formula is: on the oral mucosa.
-The structural formula is
+It is designated as (±)-1-(3-chorophenyl)-2- [(1,1-dimethylethylamino]-1-propanone hydrochloride.
+The molecular weight is 276-2.
+The molecular formula is C_uH_uCNNO+HCl.
+Bupropion hydrochloride powder is white, soluble in 0.1N HCl, alcohol 96% and in water.
+It has a bitter taste and produces the sensation of local anesthesia on the oral mucosa.
+The structural formula is:

-NHC(CH3)3 COCHCH3 HCI 'CI
+NHC(CH3)3 ÇOCHCH3